jveronvialard/hey-linky/README.md

 Then, rename the shortcut "Hey Linky".
 You're all set.

 ## Contributing
 Feel free to open a PR.
 Use [pre-commit](https://pre-commit.com/) to automatically format your code.
-If your using Windows, you might need to create a Python venv instead of using conda.
+If you're using Windows, you might need to create a Python venv instead of using conda.